andreyfedoseev/django-registry/README.rst

     </ul>

-Let's say you want to use this app in your project, but you'd like to change "Archive" title to something like "All Post by Date".
-And you want to make use your custom view to display the archive.
+Let's say you want to use this app in your project, but you'd like to change "Archive" title to something like "All Posts by Date".
+And you want to make your custom view to display the archive.
 Now you can totally do that!
 Just add ``REGISTRY`` to your ``settings.py`` and fill it with some values::

     # settings.py